Podman vs Docker: What Are the Differences?

 Dec 20, 2024

-If you've been asking yourself, "Is Podman required?" or "Should I use Podman over Docker?"—you're not alone.
-We'll break down the key differences between Podman and Docker to help you determine which is the better tool for your needs.
+If you've been asking yourself questions like, “Is Podman required for Kubernetes?” or “Should I use Podman instead of Docker?”—you're not alone.
+In this article, we’ll break down the key differences between Podman and Docker to help you decide which one best suits your use case.
+Much like choosing between different frontend frameworks for web development, selecting the right container engine can have a major impact on your system’s performance, security, and scalability.

 Unsure which container solution is the right fit for your workflow?
 Let Darwin guide you.